-R: R is the Open source counterpart of SAS, which has been applied in researchers and professors.
-Due to its own open source nature, latest techniques get released immediately.
-There's plenty of documentation accessible over the web and it's a very cost effective alternative.
+R is the Open source counterpart of SAS, which has been applied in researchers and professors.
+Due to its open-source nature, the latest techniques get released immediately.
+There's plenty of documentation accessible over the web, and it's a very cost-effective alternative.

 Or on the other hand, R is free and may be downloaded by anyone.

-R has the abrupt learning curve among the 2 languages recorded here.
-It needs you comprehend and to learn programming.
-R is a programming language (low level) and therefore straightforward processes can require longer codes.
+R has the abrupt learning curve among the two languages recorded here.
+It needs you to comprehend and to learn to program.
+R is a programming language (low level), and therefore, straightforward processes can require more extended codes.

 As a result of their open nature, R gets the latest features fast (R compared to Python).
-SAS, on the other hand upgrades its abilities in new variation rollouts.
-Development of new techniques is quick, since R has been used extensively in professors in the past.
+SAS, on the other hand, upgrades its abilities in new variation rollouts.
+The development of new techniques is quick since R has been used extensively in professors in the past.

-SAS release upgrades in managing environment, thus they're well analyzed.
-R on the flip side, there is opportunities for mistakes in the latest developments and has opened contributions.
+SAS release upgrades in managing the environment; thus, they're well analyzed.
+R on the flip side, there are opportunities for mistakes in the latest developments and has opened contributions.

 5. Statistical Capacity

-A number of the most recent techniques like GLMET, ADABoost RF, are accessible to be used in R but not in SAS.
-Many experimental programs are also obtainable in R. In fact, in most Kaggle competitors (which needs a site post of its own), the victor (who are amongst the world's best data miners) have nearly always used R to construct their models.
+A number of the most modern techniques like GLMET, AdaBoost RF, are accessible to be used in R but not in SAS.
+Many experimental programs are also obtainable in R., in most Kaggle competitors (which needs a site post of its own), the victor (who are amongst the world's best data miners) have nearly always used R to construct their models.

-Yet a word does have to be put in about SAS, since SAS is a paid applications with support, any new invention, or new statistical technique must be checked and accepted in this facet R is the hands down winner.
-SAS is used in several mission critical duties where only experimental techniques are unable to be permitted to creep in.
-While this is essential for the environment SAS works in, in addition, it means it will keep playing catch up with R in terms of latest inventions.
-In the other hand since anybody can upload a program in R, user beware!
+Yet a word does have to be put in about SAS since SAS is a paid application with support, any new invention, or new statistical technique must be checked and accepted in this facet R is the hands-down winner.
+SAS is used in several mission-critical duties where only experimental techniques are unable to be permitted to creep in.
+While this is essential for the environment, SAS works in; also, it means it will keep playing catch up with R in terms of the latest inventions.
+On the other hand, since anybody can upload a program in R, user beware!

-- If you're a fresher entering in the analytics sector, I'd urge to learn SAS as your first language.
-It holds greatest job market share and is easy to learn.
+- If you're a fresher entering the analytics sector, I will urge you to learn basics of Data Science with R as your first language.
+It holds the greatest job market share and is easy to learn.

 - If you're someone who has spent time in business, your expertise should try and diversify be learning a brand new tool.